 a.
 Resource Node represents the Electrical Bus or the logical construct that defines the location of a Settlement Point.

 b.
-Resource Nodes include Generation Resource Nodes, Combined Cycle Plant (CCP) Logical Resource Nodes, Combined Cycle Unit (CCU) Resource Nodes and Private Use Network (PUN) Resource Nodes.
+Resource Nodes include Generation/Energy Storage Resource Nodes, Combined Cycle Plant (CCP) Logical Resource Nodes, Combined Cycle Unit (CCU) Resource Nodes and Private Use Network (PUN) Resource Nodes.

 c.
-Generation Resource Node represents the Settlement Point for ERCOT and PUN Generation Resources.
-The Three-Part Supply Offers, DAM Energy-Only Offers, Ancillary Service Offers and DAM Energy Bids as well as Point-to-Point (PTP) bids can be submitted and settled at a Generation Resource Node, unless that Generation Resource Node is within a PUN site where constrainable Transmission Element(s) exist between the Generation Resource Node and ERCOT-Polled Settlement (EPS) Meter, in which case only Three-Part Supply Offers, and Ancillary Service Offers can be submitted and settled.
+A Generation/Energy Storage Resource Node represents the Settlement Point for ERCOT and PUN Generation Resources and ESRs.
+The Three-Part Supply Offers including Energy Bid/Offer Curves, DAM Energy-Only Offers, Ancillary Service Offers and DAM Energy Bids as well as Point-to-Point (PTP) bids can be submitted and settled at a Generation/Energy Storage Resource Node, unless that Generation/Energy Storage Resource Node is within a PUN site where constrainable Transmission Element(s) exist between the Generation/Energy Storage Resource Node and ERCOT-Polled Settlement (EPS) Meter, in which case only Three-Part Supply Offers including Energy Bid/Offer Curves, and Ancillary Service Offers can be submitted and settled.

 i.
-Generation Resource Node within a PUN site refers to those Resource Nodes defined for Generation Resources within a PUN site that cannot be placed at the PUN Point of Interconnection (POI) due to the rules for placement of Resource Nodes described in Section 3.2, Resource Node Location.
+Generation/Energy Storage Resource Node within a PUN site refers to those Resource Nodes defined for Generation Resources and ESRs within a PUN site that cannot be placed at the PUN Point of Interconnection (POI) due to the rules for placement of Resource Nodes described in Section 3.2, Resource Node Location.

 d.
 CCP Logical Resource Node represents the Settlement Point for Three-Part Supply Offers for CCP configurations.
 Only Three-Part Supply Offers, and Ancillary Service Offers for CCP configurations can be submitted and settled at a CCP Logical Resource Node.